hiwelo/addday/README.md

 In order to run any Android simulation, you will need to download and install _[Android Studio] 3_.

+## Required environment variable

+- `SENTRY_APP_DSN`: DSN to use for the current instance of the application
+- `SENTRY_AUTH_TOKEN`: Auth token to use with the Sentry API
+- `SENTRY_DEBUG`: Indicates the debug parameter for the Sentry API

 ## Tech stack

 - **[expo]**, open source platform for making universal native app for Android,